-- Backup of Salesforce data including history tables
+- Backs up Salesforce data including history tables

 Just because Salesforce is in the cloud doesn’t mean that it’s not a core IT asset.
-You don’t own the hardware or the software, but the data you hold in Salesforce is typically much more valuable than your Salesforce.com (SFDC) fees.
-Further, the productivity increases from sales, marketing and support dwarf the inherent value of your CRM data—that’s why it was worth investing so much in SFDC in the first place.
-Happy, productive users depend upon the system infrastructure and data quality, and that means the system admins can’t be haphazard.
-To help Salesforce Administrator, Thirdware has decided to come up with a series of BOTs that would take care of various Ad-hoc, Weekly, Monthly, Quarterly and Yearly tasks.
-The Salesforce Backup BOT is first in series of BOTs that Thirdware is coming up with.
+You don’t own the hardware or the software, but the data stored in Salesforce is typically much more valuable than the cost of Salesforce.com (SFDC) licenses.
+Further, the productivity increases from sales, marketing and support dwarf the inherent value of your CRM data—that’s why it was worth investing so much in Salesforce in the first place.

 - Business Process

 - Customer Service & SupportInformation TechnologySales

 - Last Updated